Azure/acs-engine/docs/kubernetes.md

 While [Managed disks](../examples/disks-managed/README.md) are supported for the node OS disks, they are currently not supported for persistent volumes.
 See https://github.com/kubernetes/kubernetes/pull/46360 for details.

+## Known issues and mitigations

+### Node "NotReady" due to lost TCP connection

+Nodes might appear in the "NotReady" state for approx. 15 minutes if master stops receiving updates from agents.
+This is a known upstream kubernetes [issue #41916] (https://github.com/kubernetes/kubernetes/issues/41916#issuecomment-312428731).
+This fixing PR is currently under review.
+To mitigate this problem in ACS-Engine, we implemented the fix in the kubelet service by setting net.ipv4.tcp_retries2=8.

 ## Learning More

 Here are recommended links to learn more about Kubernetes: